 Food allergies are a scary thing for a lot of parents because chances are you won’t know if your baby is allergic until she tries a certain food.
 While the whole process can be a bit nerve-wracking, the good news is we’re here to help with information on common food allergens, how to introduce them and how to recognize a reaction.

-Once your baby has given you the green light that he’s ready to try solid foods (by showing you signs), start out by introducing 1 new food at a time.
-You’re going to want to wait 2 to 3 days before introducing another.
+Once your baby is ready for solid foods, it’s important to introduce 1 new food at a time and to wait 2 to 3 days before introducing another.
 If your baby tries too many new foods at once, and he has a reaction, you’ll have a hard time figuring out which food caused it.

 After introducing a new food, watch for signs of an allergic reaction:

 - Skin: Hives, rash, redness, swelling or eczema